Janoi Donacien: Chesterfield

+International career

+Donacien received his first call-up to the Saint Lucia national team in June 2023.
+He made his debut for Saint Lucia on 16 June 2023 in a 1–3 defeat against Martinique in a 2023 CONCACAF Gold Cup qualification first preliminary round match at the DRV PNK Stadium in Fort Lauderdale, Florida.

+Style of play

+Donacien is a versatile defender, capable of playing anywhere in defense, primarily either at full-back or centre-back.
+He is known for his tackling ability, athleticism and one-v-one defending.
+In August 2022, Ipswich manager Kieran McKenna said of Donacien; "He certainly has the athleticism to get up and down the pitch and technically he’s growing and finding more belief in himself now."

 Personal life

 Donacien's immigration status made national headlines in 2012 as he and his family were denied permanent residency by the United Kingdom Home Office.
 Donacien and his family were granted three years of discretionary leave to remain in the United Kingdom in 2012.
 In October 2018 it was revealed that Donacien was waiting to receive a biometric residence permit from the UK Home Office, which would grant him permanent residency to the United Kingdom, despite having lived in the UK since 2001.
 In January 2019 it was announced that his Leave to remain had been confirmed, granting him permanent residency in the UK.